TechnologyBrewery/habushu/docs/CONFIGURATION_README.md

 Controls the location of where containerization files will be copied to as part of the [containerize-dependencies](HABUSHU_LIFECYCLE_README.md#containerize-dependencies) goal.

 Default: `${project.build.directory}/containerize-support`

-### defaultSourceSet

-For each Python project that is identified as required for containerization, the files identified by this fileset will be copied to the staging directory.
-It is not currently possible to define different filesets for different projects.

-Default: `"{project.basedir}/src/**", "*.toml", "*.lock" and "README.md"`

 ### updateDockerfile